-The dredging equipment that is likely to be used for the project are crane with clamshell, barge ship/scow, and tugboat.
-The total estimated exposed inner harbor sediments to be dredged is 144,000 cubic yards (CY).
-The total estimated inland inner harbor soil to be dredged is 493,000 CY.
-The total estimated exposed outer harbor sediments to be dredged is 1,300,000 CY.
-The dredging for the widening of the turning basins would follow the 26-week dredging season.
+The dredging equipment that is likely to be used for the project are crane with clamshell, scow, and tugboat.
+Estimated dredging volumes noted in this section include a 10% volume contingency unless noted otherwise.
+The total estimated inner harbor sediments to be dredged is about 143,000 cubic yards (CY).
+This estimated volume consists of: